This year, we are offering 5-hour Master Classes and 3-hour Sunday Intensives with world-class professionals in the writing business.

 - 5 hours of detailed instruction on a single, vital topic

-- Lunch with the teachers so you can ask question
+- Lunch with the teachers and fellow attendees

 - Limited class size so you can receive individual attention